 After the rescue center we’ll visit a Bribri family growing cacao trees on their land.
 They are eager to show you the entire process of cacao fruit becoming a bar of chocolate.
 You will have the opportunity to purchase some of their chocolate or other indigenous handmade crafts.
 Please note that only part of the family speaks very limited English!
 If you don’t speak Spanish, your explanation of the process may be in the form of pantomime!

 “Manuel was an excellent guide, providing us with a wealth of information throughout the trip.
 Magnificent tour!”

 “So impressed with Gecko.
 Corresponded to e-mails immediately.
 Our guide was very personalbe and went out of his way to see that our wishes were met.”

 “Manuel was great.
 I feel he showed us more than we were expecting and explained things with much detail.
 He also took us to a great restaurant with beautiful view.”

 After learning a bit about cacao, your tour guide will bring you to a waterfall with beautiful swimming holes.
-It’s about a ten-minutes hike down some stairs and through the jungle to several waterfalls in the mountains of Talamanca.
-You can swim if you’d like.
-Your feet may get wet while you’re exploring the waterfall so we advise you to wear appropriate shoes or bring an extra pair for changing into after the hike.
+It’s about a ten-minute hike down stairs and through the jungle.
+There, you’ll discover several waterfalls in the mountains of Talamanca.
+You can swim if you’d like!
+Be advised: your feet may get wet while you’re exploring the waterfall.
+Wear appropriate shoes or bring an extra pair for changing into after the hike.